+The DMRplus dongle connector is a DMR connector, but it supports C4FM and NXDN cross modem modes.
 If you use a C4FM radio, make sure it is in digital narrow (DN) mode, otherwise your calls can't be converted and only silence will be sent to the network.

-You can switch reflectors from your radio by entering Cross mode group call DTMF code (by default it's \) followed by the reflector ID in DTMF code, or use the Wires-X® button menu to select/search for servers.
+If you are using a C4FM radio, you can switch reflectors from your radio by entering Cross mode group call DTMF code (by default it's \) followed by the reflector ID in DTMF code, or use the Wires-X button menu to select/search for servers.